 Candy Canes hot glued around a round vase filled with flowers and tied with a red ribbon.

-Attach candy canes to a glass vase using hot glue.
-Tie the vase with a ribbon and fill it with festive flowers.
+From time to time, you’ll find Christmas decorating hacks that are like lightbulb moments.
+For this craft, hot glue candy canes ($6 for 12) to a glass vase.
+Then, tie the vase with a ribbon and fill it with festive flowers.
 Ta-da!
 Use your creation as a centerpiece or as a gift for any holiday party.
+If you don’t have a glass vase, head to Dollar Tree.
+They have an assortment of sizes, and they’re just $1.25 each.

 5. Protect outdoor cords by placing the plugs in a lidded plastic container.